 His well-intention gift to me was to paint my office walls and his room!
 ‘Mum, I’m going to paint your office, and brighten it up!’
 “Okay, that’s great son, when did you plan on getting that done?”
 His reply ‘Oh, just before Christmas mum, so it’s ready for you for Christmas day.’

-Sounded all fine and dandy, but for our son to paint my office and his room, everything would have to be moved out first, and this is where the decluttering opportunity arrived.
+Sounded awesome at the time, but for our son to paint my office and his room, everything would have to be moved out first, and this is where the upheaval began but the decluttering opportunity arrived.

 The task of moving items back into the office was quite interesting, this is where I got to be selective and ruthless at the same time.
 Decluttering is quite challenging, you have to make choices.